-Before joining the Santa Clara faculty in the Fall of 2012, he was often found at the Center for Computer Research in Music and Acoustics (CCRMA) at Stanford University.
-He now lives in Oakland and rides Amtrak on most days.
+Before joining the Santa Clara faculty in the Fall of 2012, he studied and worked at the Center for Computer Research in Music and Acoustics (CCRMA) at Stanford University.
+He now lives in Oakland and and enjoys riding Amtrak to Santa Clara every day.

 Main fields of research: Music Composition, with an emphasis in Electronic Music.
-Related interests: electronic music composition, laptop orchestras, live-electronics, acousmatic music, sampling & musical borrowing; theater, dance, linguistics, speech, radio art, linux, intellectual (im)property, music & politics.
+Related interests: electronic music composition, laptop orchestras, live-electronics, acousmatic music, sampling & musical borrowing.
+Secondary interests: theater, dance, linguistics, speech, radio art, linux, intellectual (im)property, music & politics.

 A selection of Bruno's scores, recordings, and texts can be found here: www.brunoruviaro.com.